Medical School Letter of Recommendation (Samples + Tips)

 The first item on a medical school letter of recommendation is a header.
 The header should indicate the following information:

 • Date: The letter has to be dated.
 Indicate the date when the letter was written.
-The admission committee will always look for an up-to-date recommendation letter, and the date helps remove any doubts.
+The admissions committee will always look for an up-to-date recommendation letter, and the date helps remove any doubts.
 Ensure to declare the day, month, and year.

-• The letter’s subject: The recommendation letter should have a subject line that mentions the letter’s purpose.
+• The letter’s subject: The letter should have a subject line that mentions the letter’s purpose.
 Try to incorporate the words “recommendation” and “admission.”

 • Salutation: After the subject line, provide a formal salutation.
 The letter is not addressed to a single person since the admission committee will most likely comprise several members who will review the applicant’s application.
 Consider using generic salutations such as “Dear Admissions Committee” or “To Whom It May Concern.”